MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Results And Analysis

 In order to better understand how MV-Adapter performs compared with other methods, we illustrate some qualitative results on V2T and T2V tasks in Fig.~\ref{fig:vis}.
-We use Adapt$_{\rm seq}$~\cite{adaptmlp} for comparison since its performance on each task is only worse than ours.
+We use ST-Adapter~\cite{st} for comparison since its performance on MSR-VTT is only worse than ours.
 As can be observed in Fig.~\ref{fig:vis}, MV-Adapter is capable of modeling rich spatio-temporal information in videos including dynamic movements and relationships among objects, thus building more accurate correspondence between video and text.
-In contrast, Adapt$_{\rm seq}$ concentrates more on objects' types and attributes, failing to comprehend complex video scenes.
-For example, in \texttt{Query1} (V2T), the caption returned by MV-Adapter correctly understand the subject/object in action of talking as wells as the right color of object (red sports car).
-In comparison, the baseline method can only attend to single concepts like ``red'' , ``car'' and ``talking'', while frustratingly failing to perceive the correlations among them (red is the color of car not man and people are talking not driving).
+In contrast, the baseline method lacks in temporal modeling capabilities, thus failing to comprehend complex video scenes.
+For example, in \texttt{Query1} (T2V), the video returned by MV-Adapter accurately understand the complete action of fighting, while the baseline method erroneously returns clips of competitive sports confrontation.
+Similarly, when using video \texttt{Query4} (V2T) for retrieval, MV-Adapter can correctly understand the action and the entire temporal process.
+In comparison, the baseline method only attends to the main scene of the video, which is swimming underwater, without understanding the correlation before and after.

+We summarize two failure modes from case studies.
+(1) Since we use a fixed number of frames per video in training, it may fail to capture fine movements in long videos as the differences between frames aggregate.
+Employing a sliding window of videos may be helpful.
+(2) Results may be incorrect when the caption is related to the audio aspect.
+Performing ASR or augmenting the input with audio features may solve this issue.
+Examples will be shown in Appendix.